 A SUMMARISED HISTORY OF BALZAN FOOTBALL CLUB

-Through the years Balzan Youths FC were relegated to the lower divisions.
-For the first few years they competed at Second Division level but when the Malta Football Association changed the composition of the Leagues and included the Premier Division as the top League, the club competed mostly at Third Division level.
-The club waited until 53 years after its foundation before it tasted the joy of success.
+Through the years Balzan Youths FC was relegated to the lower divisions.
+For the first few years, they competed at the Second Division level but when the Malta Football Association changed the composition of the Leagues and included the Premier Division as the top League, the club competed mostly at the Third Division level.
+The club waited 53 years after its foundation before it tasted the joy of success.

 In Season 1990-1991, the club’s first team were promoted to the Second Division.
 It has to be noted that this happened due to a decision taken by the MFA to relegate Naxxar Lions FC from the Premier League to the Third Division.
 This opened a vacant post in the Premier League and consequently also in the First and Second Divisions.
 As runners up of the Third Division Section “B”, Balzan Youths FC had to play a deciding game against Melita FC, the runners up of Section “A”.
 Balzan Youths FC emerged winners from this game and was consequently promoted.
 This was the first time ever in the club’s history that called for celebrations.